Wassenaar: Modern history

-Wassenaar has always enjoyed good relations with the neighbouring town of Voorschoten, with which it has shared a history from time immemorial.
+Wassenaar has always enjoyed good relations with the neighbouring town of Voorschoten, with which it has shared a history.
 The House of Wassenaer, for example, historically resided in the Kasteel Duivenvoorde in Voorschoten.
-Recently, plans to merge into one municipality with Voorschoten have been introduced.
+A merger into one municipality has been discussed.

-Museum Voorlinden was opened by King Willem-Alexander in 2016.

 Local government

-The municipal council of Wassenaar consists of 21 seats, which are divided as follows (from the most recent election results in 2018):
+The municipal council of Wassenaar consists of 21 seats, which are divided as follows (from the election results of 2022):